electronicdreamplant/jekyll-tipue-search/about.md

 ## Creating a new memory

+Enter the dashboard by going to [/admin/](/admin/)

-On the Forestry dashboard, select 'Posts' in the left hand menu
+On the  dashboard, select 'Posts' in the left hand menu

 Select the ‘Create New’ button at the head of the page, and then ‘Post’